rladies/meetup-presentations_santabarbara/2020_08_19_data_viz_part_1/README.md

     install.packages("ggimage")
     install.packages("rlang")

-Download our code (and some cute penguin images that we'll be adding to our plots!) [here.](https://drive.google.com/drive/folders/17mX2I990VXzM806dQtwuAyTEwnMEkUlO?usp=sharing)
+Fork our GitHub Repo [here]() or download our code (and some cute penguin images that we'll be adding to our plots!) [here.](https://drive.google.com/drive/folders/17mX2I990VXzM806dQtwuAyTEwnMEkUlO?usp=sharing)

 We suggest creating an R project to store all four files in for ease of use.
 If you are unsure how to do so, you can find detailed instructions [here.](https://drive.google.com/file/d/1HAvvoKrX8Ehm_NCipkij0OqUQgWIAdCR/view?usp=sharing)